plops/cl-py-generator/example/135_kubler_gentoo_container/README.md

 Inside this build container, you can use typical Gentoo tools like eix and emerge -av to investigate dependencies and use flags of the packages you want to install.

+Kubler itself suggests to use `history | cut -c 8-` to collect the commands you performed here.

 Once you have determined what you want to install, you can modify the build.sh file inside the container and start the build.
 Alternatively, you can edit the build.sh file outside of the container.